yokolet/tranquil-beach/arrays_and_strings/one_edit_distance.md

 #### Description

-Given two strings `s` and `t`, find whether those are on edit distance apart each other or not.
+Given two strings `s` and `t`, find whether those are one edit distance apart each other or not.

 - Definition